A/B split –

 Spam -

 The popular name for unsolicited commercial email.
 However, some email recipients define spam as any email they no longer want to receive, even if it comes from a mailing list they joined voluntarily.
+Spam -

 slang term describing unsolicited e-mail.